alphagov/govuk-developer-docs/source/manual/howto-backup-and-restore-in-aws-rds.html.md

 To see the changes to AWS Route 53, Log into AWS Console > Route 53 > Hosted Zones > Check the Public and private link to <environment>.govuk-internal.digital and search for the restored DB.

-## Restore an RDS instance via the AWS CLI
+## Point the application to the new RDS instance

-Once you have restored a database in AWS RDS, you can now use this in your app.
+Once you have restored a database in AWS RDS, you now need to point the corresponding app towards it.

 ### 1. Make a change to the database contents